-The repeater spacing of the second phase lightwave systems was limited by the fibre losses at the operating wavelength of 1300 nm (typically 0.5 dB/km).
-Losses of silica fibres become minimal near 1550 nm.
-Indeed, a 0.2 dB/km loss was realized in 1979 in this spectral region.
+The repeater spacing of the second phase lightwave systems was limited by the fibre losses at the operating wavelength of 1 300 nm (typically 0.5 dB/km).
+Losses of silica fibres become minimal near 1 550 nm.
+Consequently, a fibre with 0.2 dB/km loss in this spectral region was manufactured in 1979.

-However, the introduction of third phase lightwave systems operating at 1550 nm over single-mode fibres was considerably delayed by the large fibre dispersion near 1550 nm.
+However, the introduction of third phase lightwave systems operating at 1 550 nm over single-mode fibres was considerably delayed by the large fibre dispersion near 1 550 nm.
 Conventional InGaAsP semiconductor lasers could not be used because of pulse spreading occurring as a result of simultaneous oscillation of several longitudinal modes.
-The dispersion problem can be overcome either by using dispersion-shifted fibres designed to have minimum dispersion near 1550 nm or by limiting the laser spectrum to a single longitudinal mode.
+The dispersion problem can be overcome either by using dispersion-shifted fibres designed to have minimum dispersion near 1 550 nm or by limiting the laser spectrum to a single longitudinal mode (SLM).
 Both approaches were followed during the 1980s.
 By 1985, laboratory experiments indicated the possibility of transmitting information at bit rates of up to 4 Gbit/s over distances in excess of 100 km.
 Third generation lightwave systems operating at 2.5 Gbit/s became available commercially in 1992.
 Such systems were capable of operating at a bit rate of up to 10 Gbit/s.
-The best performance being achieved using dispersion-shifted fibres in combination with lasers oscillating in a single longitudinal mode.
+The best performance being achieved using dispersion-shifted fibres in combination with lasers oscillating in a SLM.

-Also, this phase of lightwave systems was specified in some ITU-T Recommendations.
+This phase of lightwave systems was also specified in some ITU-T Recommendations.
 Recommendation ITU-T G.653 specifies the characteristics of a dispersion-shifted single-mode optical fibre.
-Recommendations ITU-T G.652, ITU-T G.955 (ex-ITU-T G.956) and ITU-T G.957 were revised/extended in order to include optical systems operating at 1550 nm.
-Recommendation ITU-T G.974 specified the characteristics of the optical systems to be used for the submarine applications.
+Recommendations ITU-T G.652, ITU-T G.955 (ex-ITU-T G.956) and ITU-T G.957 were revised/extended in order to include optical systems operating at 1 550 nm.
+Recommendation ITU-T G.974 specified the characteristics of the optical systems to be used for submarine applications.